cribbslab/mclumi/docs/source/tutorial/scRNAseq.rst

    mclumi dedup_sc -m directional -gt XT -gist XS -ed 1 -ibam ./hgmm_100_STAR_FC_sorted.bam -obam ./dedup.bam

-**``dedup.bam``** is the final results after UMI deduplication.
+``dedup.bam`` is the final results after UMI deduplication.
 Each read in the deduplicated file is selected as a representative from its network-based graph with the highest UMI count before deduplication.
-The final results look like this:
+The final results look like this.

 +--------------------------+-------+---+------+-----------+-----------+
 | type                     | {     | a | uniq | d         | d         |